olivier3lanc/seemap/README.md

 * **Routing Machine** <br>Easy way to get distance and itinerary between multiple markers.
 [Learn more](https://olivier3lanc.github.io/seemap/routing.html)<br><br>
 * **Autocomplete** <br>OpenStreetMap search engine available into a simple autocompletion list.
 [Learn more](https://olivier3lanc.github.io/seemap/autocomplete.html)<br><br>

+## Use cases

+As a web developer/designer/redactor, you have multiple project onto which quickly embed map without reinstall and configure Leaflet and common plugins each time.

+As a web developer/designer/redactor, you have one or multiple coordinates to quickly place on an embedded map.

 ## Quick start

 [Installation](https://olivier3lanc.github.io/seemap/installation.html) | [Settings](https://olivier3lanc.github.io/seemap/settings.html)